 POLICY AG9 – Phasing of Infrastructure Delivery

-1. The early delivery of infrastructure will be encouraged, and development proposals will be supported where the following criteria are satisfied:
+1. The early delivery of infrastructure will be encouraged, and development proposals will be supported, where the following criteria are satisfied:

 i.
-A comprehensive assessment of needs arising from the area and from the development has been undertaken in line with the Harlow and Gilston Garden Town Vision and Infrastructure Delivery Plan
+A comprehensive assessment of needs arising from the area and from the development has been undertaken having regard to the Harlow and Gilston Garden Town Vision and Infrastructure Delivery Plan.

 ii.
-An Infrastructure Delivery Strategy has been prepared which demonstrates how the delivery of infrastructure will be phased to ensure that social and physical infrastructure is provided at the time of need for the benefit of the entire community according to Garden City Principles and ensure there is adequate capacity to meet the cumulative needs of new and existing communities.
+It has been demonstrated how delivery will be phased to ensure that social and physical infrastructure is provided at the time of need for the benefit of the entire community according to Garden City Principles and there is adequate capacity to meet the cumulative needs of new and existing communities.

-2. Infrastructure requirements and the timescale for provision will be subject to public consultation through the planning application process and determined as part of the approval of future planning applications.
+2. Infrastructure requirements and the timescale for provision will be subject to public consultation and determined through the planning application process.

 POLICY LA1 – Landscape within the New Village Boundaries

-1. Village Masterplans (prepared in conformity with Policy GA1 of the District Plan) should incorporate a comprehensive landscape framework for each individual village which should:
+1. Village Masterplans should incorporate a comprehensive landscape framework within each village, which should:

-Take inspiration from Hertfordshire villages in the countryside (see Policy AG6 and Appendix 4) and demonstrate a positive relationship with the surrounding landscape in accordance with District Plan Policy DES1.

 Seek to optimise the visual relationship of the village with the surrounding countryside.
-The landscape within the boundary of each village should incorporate existing and new landscape features, and green spaces should be in preference integrated into the Green Infrastructure Network (see Policy AG2) to maximise its continuity and contribute to the wider network of paths and cycle routes.
+The landscape within the boundary of each village should incorporate existing and new landscape features, new green spaces and be integrated into the Green Infrastructure Network.

 Retain existing trees and significant hedgerows wherever possible and seek to enhance existing landscape features, such as woodland blocks, hedgerows, mature trees and tree lines.

-Provide appropriate new planting characteristic of the local countryside and ensure a net gain in biodiversity on site.
+Provide appropriate new planting characteristic of the local countryside and ensure a net gain in biodiversity on the village site.

-Preserve and enhance important views and connections and the setting of existing heritage assets (see Policy AG3 and AG5).
+Preserve and enhance important views and connections to and from existing heritage assets and their setting.
+A sensitive approach will be required to the treatment of the area known as Gilston Fields to the south of St Mary’s Church in Village 4 and the Community & Leisure Use area (see Fig. 8) which respects its landscape and significance.

 Integrate existing heritage assets, SuDS and other features in a comprehensive landscape design.